softvis/polymetric-views/README.md

 After that open a webbrowser at [http://localhost:4567](http://localhost:4567).
 The port number may vary depending on your Sinatra configuration.

+## The MSE parser

+The MSE parser in `public/mseparser.js` was generated with [PEG.js](http://pegjs.majda.cz/).
+The grammar is included in `mse/mse.pegjs`.
+If you want to modify the grammar and regenerate the parser, run the `generate.sh` script.
+You will need Node.js, npm, and the pegjs package  to do so.
+Detailed instructions are available in the [PEG.js documentation](http://pegjs.majda.cz/documentation).

 ## Copyright and license

 Copyright 2013 Erik Doernenburg